Download data sets from Eurostat https://ec.europa.eu/eurostat

 - id

-A code name for the dataset of interest.
-See
+A unique identifier / code for the dataset of interest.
+If code is not known

 search_eurostat()

 a string giving a type of the conversion of the time column from the eurostat format.
-A "date" (default) converts to a
+The default argument "

-a "none" (default) to get a whole dataset or a named list of filters to get just part of the table.
+A named list of filters.
 Names of list objects are Eurostat variable codes and values are vectors of observation codes.
 If

 NULL

-the whole dataset is returned via API.
-More on details.
-See more on filters and limitations per query via API from forget_eurostat_json()
+(default) the whole dataset is returned.
+See details for more information on filters and limitations per query.- type

 a logical whether to do caching.
 Default is